 Is Paribus Legit?

-One of the most common questions people ask when researching about Paribus is whether Paribus is safe or not.
+One of the most common questions people ask when researching about Paribus is, is Paribus safe?
 After all, if there’s one thing we can learn from the internet, it’s this: if you don’t know where a company is earning its keep, it’s probably earning from you.
 You’ve probably already encountered the same sentiment in the saying, “There’s no such thing as free lunch,” in the real world.

 But if you’re going to ask us, “Is Paribus a scam?”
 “Is Paribus legit?”
-“Is Paribus safe to use?” then we’ve got two answers for you.
+“Is Paribus safe?” then we’ve got two answers for you.

 Long answer?
 With a name as big as Capital One backing the service up, you can be 100% sure that Paribus is guaranteed safe to use.